Brazil: Patent litigation

 Q: To what extent are the winning party’s costs recoverable from the losing party?

-According to the Civil Procedural Laws, the losing party must reimburse the totality of the expenses incurred by the winning party.
-This restitution does not comprise attorney fees, only court fees (fees for filing the case, expert fees and technical assistant fees).
+According to the Law of Civil Procedure, the losing party must reimburse the totality of the expenses incurred by the winning party.
+This restitution does not comprise attorney’s fees, only court fees (fees for filing the case, expert fees and technical assistant fees).

 Q: How are damages awards calculated?